Clásica Jaén Paraíso Interior

 The Clásica Jaén Paraíso Interior is an elite men's professional road bicycle racing event held in the Province of Jaén, Spain.

 Its first edition was held in 2022, being part of the UCI Europe Tour, with a 1.1 classification.
 The race in this edition started from the city of Baeza and had the finish line in the city center of Úbeda.
-The organisers designed a race with several gravel sectors across olive trees, and a steep finish between the Renaissance palaces of Úbeda, having a direct inspiration in the gravel and Siena finish of the Italian race Strade Bianche.
+The organisers designed a race with several gravel sectors through olive groves, and a steep finish between the Renaissance palaces of Úbeda, having a direct inspiration in the gravel and Siena finish of the Italian race Strade Bianche.

+In the next years, the route introduced small changes, moving the start to Úbeda, and having a final circuit of 2 laps around 5 gravel sectors, with the finish line in the city center of Úbeda.